Translated by Jay Issei Karslake

-People naturally want to avoid wasting money and have fun while out shopping in Japan.
-If there’s something that you’ve had your eye on but been putting off buying during your stay, why not head to a duty free shop where you’ll likely find exactly what you were looking for while getting a discount.
+People naturally want to save yen and have fun while out shopping in Japan.
+If there’s something that you’ve had your eye on but been putting off buying during your stay, head to a duty-free shop.
+With duty-free shops, you’ll likely find exactly what you were looking for while getting a discount.

-What Fits Under "Duty Free" in Japan?
+What is Duty-Free in Japan?

 It is important to note that if you open the seal on a consumable item before leaving the country there is a chance that you will be taxed when departing Japan.
-General goods and consumable items cannot be combined in order to meet the price limit for duty free whatsoever.
+General goods and consumable items cannot be combined in order to meet the price limit for duty-free.

-Step 1: Submit your passport
+Step 1: Submit your Passport